TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/gradetally.md

 ## Purpose

-This formula will search across the given set of columns and return the number of results, matching the given criteria.
+This formula searches across the given set of columns and return the number of results, matching the given criteria.

 Grade Tally for Grade Aspects: You need to identify the grade(s) in which you are interested.

 These grades must be specified in the array argument like {'A','B','C'}.

 If the search finds 3 x A, 4 x B, 7 x C then the outcome is 14.
-NOTE: You must include every grade that you wanttallied.
+NOTE: You must include every grade that you want tallied.

-Entering 'A' will only count the number of 'A's.
+Entering 'A' only counts the number of 'A's.

-If you also wish to count A+ and A-, you must include these in your list.
+If you also want to count A+ and A-, you must include these in your list.

 E.g., GRADETALLY({'A', 'B', 'C'}, [ASPECT X], [ASPECT Y]) Grade Tally for Marks Aspects: You need to identify the window/range of marks in which you are interested.